Xiaomi projected to be 3rd largest phone maker globally in 2021

-New Delhi, March 20 (IANS) Buoyed by its stellar performance in India and Russia markets, Chinese smartphone maker Xiaomi is projected to become the third largest global brand after Samsung and Apple in 2021, according to a new report.
+New Delhi: Buoyed by its stellar performance in India and Russia markets, Chinese smartphone maker Xiaomi is projected to become the third largest global brand after Samsung and Apple in 2021, according to a new report.

 The year 2021 is going to be the year of Chinese smartphone vendors and the third and fourth spots are likely to go to Vivo and OPPO, respectively.